jk-jeon/dragonbox/subproject/simple/README.md

-This is a simplified implementation of the algorithm, that closely follows the one in `include/dragonbox/dragonbox.h`, but aims to be shorter overall, use less C++ template indirection, and offer slightly less flexibility for the benefit of simpliciy.
+This is a simplified implementation of the algorithm, that closely follows the one in `include/dragonbox/dragonbox.h`, but aims to be shorter overall, use less C++ template indirection, and offer less flexibility and performance for the sake of simpliciy.

 Primary sacrifices over the implementation in `include/dragonbox/dragonbox.h`: